Debre Birhan: Local economy

 Debre Birhan is located along Ethiopian Highway 2, which connects Addis Abeba with the north of the country.
 The gravel road between Debre Birhan and Ankober, 42 kilometers in length, was overhauled in May 2009.

 The Debre Birhan Wool Factory, the first wool factory in Ethiopia, started production was 1 January 1965 with 120 spindles and 6 looms, having the capacity to process one metric ton of wool daily.
 In its first six months, the factory produced 7,065 blankets in a single-shift operation with a labor force of about 200, of whom 45% were women.
 The Derg government announced 3 February 1975 that the Debre Birhan Wool Factory was among 14 textile enterprises to be fully nationalised.

 Debre Birhan is also a famed center of rug making.

 Education

-Debre Berhan University is located in Debre Berhan.
+Debre Berhan University is located in Debre Berhan city.
+Amhara Region, Ethiopia.
+It is one of thirteen new universities which were established in 2007 by the Ethiopian government.

 Landmarks

-Despite its historical importance, none of the buildings Emperor Zara Yaqob built exist today, and no obvious 19th century construction is visible.
+Despite its historical importance, none of the buildings Emperor Zara Yaqob built exist today due to the fact that the sixteenth century Adal leader Ahmed ibn Ibrahim al-Ghazi ordered their destruction, and no obvious 19th century construction is visible.
 The present church, although located on the site of the 15th century church, was built in 1906 at the orders of Emperor Menelik II.